When to plant Hostas in Lee County, GA

 Lee County, Georgia is in USDA Hardiness Zone 8b.
 The average last spring frost is March 7 and first fall frost is November 18.

-Lee County County sits in USDA Zone 8b.
+Lee County sits in USDA Zone 8b.
 Hostas grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Hostas grow in Lee County County's climate?
+Can Hostas grow in Lee County's climate?

 Your Lee County Garden Planner — Free